What causes black spots in your vision?

 Central serous chorioretinopathy is an eye condition that doesn’t cause floaters but can cause blurriness, distortion or a dark area in your central vision.

 This eye condition is caused by fluid buildup underneath the retina.
-It usually starts in one eye first but can occur in both eyes at once.
+It usually starts in one eye first, but it can occur in both eyes at the same time.
 It is more common in middle-aged men than in women or younger men.

-If you have central serous chorioretinopathy, your eye doctor may recommend waiting for a few months to see if the fluid buildup goes away.
+If you have central serous chorioretinopathy, your eye doctor may recommend waiting a few months to see whether the fluid buildup goes away.
 If it does not, they may prescribe medication to treat the condition.

 Rare types of eye cancer